d0ugal/docker-mistral/README.md

 ```

 This should work with either a specific version, or a range that pip installs.
+This means  you can even install from a git repo if it is publicly accessible
+on github or similar.

 ### Install a Gerrit review